pythonph/pycon-organizer-manual/guest-relations.md

 - Pay attention to the needs of the speakers.

 ### For Online Section of The Event
-- Provide an initial preperation check to ALL SPEAKERS to ensure all needed materials (ppt, camera, mic) are working.

 ###  For Face-to-Face portion of The Event
 - Provide an initial preperation check that devices related to powerpoints are working before the actual presentation.